Over 1 day

-- Create a line using the chalk line that runs the bottom length of the wall cabinets.
+- Begin this process by creating a line using the chalk line that runs the bottom length of the cabinets.

-- Temporarily drive a couple of long screws into the studs along the line marking the bottom of the upper cabinets to help support them while you're installing.
+- Temporarily drive a couple of long screws into the studs along the line, marking the bottom of the upper kitchen cabinets to help support them while you're installing.

-- Place the cabinet on the screws or ledger.
+- Place the corner wall cabinet on the screws or ledger.
 If the cabinet isn't plumb, slip shims between the cabinet and wall at the stud lines and adjust as necessary.

 - Check to make sure the cabinet is level front to back as well as side to side.